luketurner/tag-utility/README.md

 > **WARNING:** `tag` is a work in progress!
 Use at your own risk!

-`tag` is a CLI utility (and Python library) for organizing files in a non-hierarchical way using... *tags*.
-(Surprise!)
+`tag` is a CLI utility (and Python library) for organizing files in a non-hierarchical way using... guess what... *tags*!

+I created `tag` because I wanted a file-tagging program that:

+1. Is unopinionated about what GUI I should use to view the files.
+2. Plays nicely with the ecosystem of Unixy tools (`cat`, `vim`, `bash`, etc.).
+3. Can search 10,000-file databases without noticeable lag.
+4. Can store tag data in the same directory tree as the files being tagged.

 A simple example:

 ``` bash
 # adds the tag "foo" with value "bar" to myphoto.jpg